 8. The House itself offers a different escape.

 Longleat House itself is also a fascinating site for history lovers to traverse and explore at their leisure.
 It’s said to be home to a number of famous paintings, as well as an extensive library.

 In fact, Longleat’s private book collection is amongst one of the largest on the continent, making it a record-challenger, if not a record-setter.
 There’s around 40,000 different tomes here.

-Longleat’s collection of interesting artefacts and curiosities are available to view and explore through a variety of tours.
+Longleat’s collection of interesting artifacts and curiosities are available to view and explore through a variety of tours.
 In fact, some pieces are thought to be so rare and so lucrative that you can only ever spy them if you attend a private tour!

 The estate is now home to a variety of family attractions and set pieces themed around the various animals on site.
 For example, visitors will be able to take in hedge mazes, bat saves, jungle railway trails and much more.

 FAQs about Longleat

 Longleat House belongs to the Marquess Ceawlin Thynn, who is the eighth Marquess of Bath.

 How long is the safari at Longleat?